BrianSigafoos/hugo_site/content/2021-04-01-baby-vocab.md

 ---
 date: 2021-04-01T12:03:13-05:00
 slug: baby-vocab
-title: Baby vocabulary in English, French, and Arabic
+title: Baby vocab in English, French, and Arabic
-summary: Vocab lists of fruit, vegetables, animals, and more.
+summary: Vocabulary lists of fruit, vegetables, animals, and more.
 ---

 ### Fruits